senclimate/CRO/docs/_sources/ug-installation.rst

   chmod +x Miniconda3-latest-*.sh && ./Miniconda3-latest-*.sh

-During the installation, a path :code:`<base-path>` needs to be specified as the base location of the python environment.
+During the installation, a path :code:`<base-path>` needs to be specified as the base location of the Python environment.
-After the installation is done, we need to add the two lines into your shell environment (e.g., :code:`~/.bashrc` or :code:`~/.zshrc`) as below to enable the :code:`conda` package manager (remember to change :code:`<base-path>` with your real location):
+After the installation is done, add the following lines into your shell environment (e.g., :code:`~/.bashrc` or :code:`~/.zshrc`) to enable the :code:`mamba` package manager (remember to replace :code:`<base-path>` with your actual installation path):

 .. code-block:: bash